-Susan has a simple quiz (find out what you are here).
+Cain has a simple quiz to help you discover Are You an Introvert or an Extrovert (and why does it matter?).
 Ambiverts are described on her Quiet Revolution website as being smack in the middle of the introvert-extrovert spectrum.
 In many ways, ambiverts have the best of both worlds, able to tap into the strengths of both introverts and extroverts as needed.

 What Is An Introvert?

 Cain suggests that, given the choice, introverts will devote their social energy to a small group of people they care about most, preferring a glass of wine with a close friend to a party full of strangers.
 Introverts tend to think before they speak, will have a more deliberate approach to risk, and definitely enjoy solitude.

 Many of my clients are introverts, and if you’ve heard me speak about LinkedIn, you’ll know that I view LinkedIn as a very effective tool for introverts to network with their professional communities.
 And so here’s where I had the ‘aha’ moment about what energises me and why I feel so drained after attending professional networking events.
 Cain’s research indicates that introverts are energised when focusing deeply on a subject or activity that really interests them.
 When they’re in overly stimulating environments, like Chadstone, The Fashion Capital, which is unfortunately my local place to shop (too loud, too crowded, etc.), they tend to feel overwhelmed.
 This means introverts will tend to seek out environments of peace, sanctuary, and beauty.
 The action happens more in their thoughts (which is why I get so much pleasure from working with introverts), and Susan describes them as having ‘an active inner life and are at their best when they tap into its riches’.

 What Is An Extrovert?